Micro Focus Application Automation Tools

-This Micro Focus Application Automation Tools plugin integrates Micro Focus products with Jenkins.
+This OpenText Application Automation Tools plugin integrates OpenText products with Jenkins.
 Using the plugin, you can create and use virtual services, run LoadRunner Enterprise or LoadRunner Professional tests, run UFT functional tests, run tests in your lab, and run tests on mobile devices.
 This plugin also lets you upload test results to ALM.
 In addition, ALM Octane users can track and trigger Jenkins pipelines from within the user interface.

 Jenkins versions

-Beginning version 5.5, this plugin only supports the latest five LTS versions of Jenkins (minimum version is 2.190.1).
+This plugin requires one of the five latest LTS versions of Jenkins.
 This is a result of the Jenkins policy to no longer support older update centers.
 Jenkins now requires you to have Java 8 installed on the machine.
-To recover any information lost during an upgrade relating to package names, backup the Jenkins folder and then run the Rebranding script.

 Submit issues and feedback through JIRA